paracamplus/ilp9/NanoProjects/tp2.md

 ### NanoProject 2.3 ###

 Currently, a block may contain no binding.
-If a block does not introduce new local variables then it is similar to a sequence.
+When a block does not introduce new local variables then it is similar to a sequence of instructions.
 Modify the system in order to remove blocks without bindings.

 ### NanoProject 2.4 ###